jwvictor/cubby/README.md

 expected to pass a blob ID of some kind, you can pass a colon-separated path like this instead, and it will be automatically resolved to the proper blob ID.

-Let's fill out the post with some Markdown like the following so we have interesting content to look at for the rest of the tutorial:
+Let's use `cubby get ` again to fill out the post with some Markdown like the following so we have interesting content to look at for the rest of the tutorial:

 ```markdown
 # Hello, world!